mitchross/k3s-argocd-proxmox/monitoring/README.md

 - **Loki**: https://loki.vanillax.me

 ### 3. Configure Grafana Data Sources
 The Prometheus data source is automatically configured.
-To add Loki:

-1. Go to Configuration → Data Sources
-2. Add Loki data source: `http://loki-gateway.loki-stack.svc.cluster.local`
-3. Save & Test
+Loki is also automatically configured as an additional data source.

 ## 📊 Default Dashboards